 Preparing Jerk Chicken

-To season, I use half a batch of my homemade jerk marinade and a little salt.
+To season the chicken, I use half a batch of my homemade jerk marinade, some oil and a little salt.
 That’s really all you need here, whether you’re going all in with flavor or keeping things simple.
-Let it marinate overnight if you can, or at least 4 hours, but even a shorter soak still works when making jerk chicken in the oven.
+If using store bought sauce I add in some garlic and onion powder, that’s it.

-How Long to Cook Jerk Chicken in the Oven
+Cook the Jerk Chicken in the Oven

-I arrange everything in a single layer, skin side up, in a baking dish or skillet.
-Bake for 35 to 45 minutes, until fully cooked and the internal temperature reaches 165°F. This same method works for jerk chicken legs too, and gives you that classic baked jerk chicken without a lot of extra effort.
+Bake for 45 minutes to an hour or until fully cooked and the internal temperature of the chicken thighs reach 165°F. This same method works for jerk chicken legs quarters or drumsticks too, and gives you a classic jerk chicken without a lot of extra effort.

 Serving